-If you’re thinking of buying a house or refinancing your mortgage in 2022, you have many options.
+If you’re thinking of buying a house or refinancing your mortgage, you have many options.
 The mortgage process can feel overwhelming when you first get started, but once you understand the process, it’s quite simple.

-Here’s a quick breakdown of how the process works, what you should expect, and what you need to close your loan in 2022.
+Here’s a quick breakdown of how the process works, what you should expect, and what you need to close your loan.

 How the Mortgage Process Works: